Cardiogenic Shock

 - Acute mitral regurgitation or septal defects

-- RV dilatation, tricuspid insufficiency, high pulmonary artery, and RV pressures suggest pulmonary embolism
+- RV dilation, tricuspid insufficiency, high pulmonary artery, and RV pressures suggest pulmonary embolism

-- RV hypokinesis or akinesis, RV dilatation, normal pulmonary pressures suggest RV infarction
+- RV hypokinesis or akinesis, RV dilation, normal pulmonary pressures suggest RV infarction

 - Pericardial effusion, right atrium, or RV diastolic collapse suggest cardiac tamponade